Degree Fields

 Site Search / A -Z

 Computer science researchers employed by academic institutions have job functions that are similar in many ways to those employed by other organizations.
-In general, researchers in academic settings have more flexibility to focus on pure theory, while those working in other organizations usually focus on projects that have the possibility of producing patents and profits.
-However, some researchers in non-academic settings have considerable latitude in determining the direction of their research.
+In general, researchers in academic settings have more flexibility to focus on pure theory, while those working in business or scientific organizations, covered here, usually focus on projects that have the possibility of producing patents and profits.
+Some researchers in non-academic settings, however, have considerable latitude in determining the direction of their research.

 Computer Science Resources